Economics

 “It is typical of the intellectual confusion in the environmental movement that many of its more extreme activists attack the wicked capitalists and imperialists and related globalization while simultaneously pressuring governments to implement policies that can only impoverish developing countries—simply in order to pander to the prejudices of well-meaning but ill-informed people in the rich countries or to “power-seeking” agendas of bureaucrats.*”

-It is hard to deny that many of those seeking environmental protection often are insensitive to these immediate economic concerns, claiming environmental protection is critical for our long-term welfare, regardless of the impact upon economic interests of ourselves
+It is hard to deny that many of those seeking environmental protection often are insensitive to these immediate economic concerns, claiming environmental protection is critical for our long-term welfare, regardless of the impact upon economic interests of ourselves.

 These different perspectives - those of the economist and the “environmentalist” - can spawn antagonism, often leading to inflexibility, and consequently, resulting in failure to find resolution.